Fibula Shaft Fracture

 The fibula is a small bone that runs along the outside of the lower leg.
 A fibula shaft fracture is a break in the long, narrow part of this bone.

-Playing contact sports may raise your risk of this fracture.
+Playing contact sports may raise the risk of this fracture.

 You will be asked about your symptoms, health history, and how the injury happened.
 An exam will be done.
-It will focus on your lower leg.
+It will focus on the lower leg.

-Images will be taken of your leg.
+Images will be taken of the leg.
 This can be done with x-rays.

 Family Doctor—American Academy of Family Physicians